xdy/xdy-pf2e-workbench/README.md

           Adjust the economy as much as you feel is needed.
 You don't need to remove runes from weapons and armor if you don't want to, these REs are implemented as Item Bonuses, so whichever of the rune and the character has the highest bonus is applied, *except* for Devastating Attacks which *does* stack with Striking Runes.
-    * The xdy-pf2e-workbench-macros compendium now contains a couple of useful macros (along with some helper macros).
+    * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
-        * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists).
-To use it, import all macros from the compendium 'xdy-pf2e-workbench-macros', making sure to check 'Keep Document IDs' when importing. ( Thanks ApoAstolov).
+        * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists). ( Thanks ApoAstolov).
 The five colors are denoting ranks, in order, grey=untrained, blue=trained, purple=expert, gold=master, red=legendary), with 'glow' meaning that you are the best in the party.
         * 'Refocus' shows dialog with buttons to regain 1 focus point, or 2 if the character has any of the \*-focus feats, or 3 if any of the \*-wellspring feats, or 2 if is a psychic.
 With admonition to only choose that button if one has indeed spent more than 2 or 3 focus points since the last refocus (or, for a psychic,